 At the time of the crash, Ables had been living with his ex-wife and 13-year old son in Elk City, court records show.
 He worked in the oil fields and owned 11 rental homes that he remodeled and managed.
 He and his sister were “extremely close.”

 Since then, his personality has completely changed, Herring said.
 It’s hard for her brother to understand the situation he’s in and he often tells her about his future plans.
-He says once he’s out, he’ll buy a travel trailer and get back to work in the oil field.
+He says once he’s released from the facility, he’ll buy a travel trailer and get back to work in the oil field.

 “But I said, ‘Russell, you’re not competent,’” Herring said.
 “And I try to explain that to him what that means, and that really makes him angry when I say that because then he thinks that means he’s ‘retarded.’
 He uses that word.